-- Gum tissue near tooth is swollen and/or tender
+- Gum tissue near the tooth is swollen and/or tender

 Sometimes there are no symptoms to warn you of a tooth infection.
 For this reason, it’s important to schedule a preventative care appointment with your dentist every six months.

 Once a sufficient opening has been made, your dentist will work to clear the dental pulp infection from your tooth.
-For good measure, your dentist may flush the inside of your tooth with water and anti-microbial solution to make sure any remaining pulp and bacteria is removed.
-Afterwards, a temporary filling will be used to seal the small hole.
+For good measure, your dentist may flush the inside of your tooth with water and anti-microbial solution to make sure any remaining pulp and bacteria are removed.
+Afterward, a temporary filling will be used to seal the small hole.

 A few weeks later, you will return to the dentist’s office to have a root canal crown fitted over your tooth so it looks and feels natural.

 Who Do I Call When My Tooth Hurts?

 If your tooth is starting to hurt, it’s important to call an experienced dentist as soon as possible.
 The sooner you schedule an appointment, the better chance your dentist has of saving your tooth.
 A dentist will be able to take x-rays and examine your teeth so they can properly diagnose the problem.